Confederate Monument in Owensboro, Ky. (former): Monument plans, dedication and description

 In 1891, the Daviess County Confederate Association began seeding its plans to raise a Confederate monument.
-Two years later, in April 1893, Daviess County Fiscal Court — the legislative body of the county government — passed a resolution giving the Association permission to place "a monument...in memory of the Confederate dead" on the southwest corner of the courthouse lawn.
-Under the terms of the resolution, such a monument could occupy a 10-foot-by-10-foot plot; and Union veterans, who did not have an active monument plan, were extended permission to raise a similar monument on the less-prominent southeast corner of the lawn.
+Two years later, in April 1893, Daviess County Fiscal Court – the legislative body of the county government – passed a resolution giving the Association permission to place "a monument...in memory of the Confederate dead" on the southwest corner of the courthouse lawn.
+Under the terms of the resolution, such a monument could occupy a 10 by 10 ft plot; and Union veterans, who did not have an active monument plan, were extended permission to raise a similar monument on the less-prominent southeast corner of the lawn.

-After several years of fundraising by a number of local Confederate groups, including the Association and its women's auxiliary — the latter of which in 1899 became John Cabell Breckinridge Chapter 306 of the United Daughters of the Confederacy (U.D.C.) — the monument was placed on the courthouse lawn on 21 September 1900.
+After several years of fundraising by a number of local Confederate groups, including the Association and its women's auxiliary – the latter of which in 1899 became John Cabell Breckinridge Chapter 306 of the United Daughters of the Confederacy (U.D.C.) – the monument was placed on the courthouse lawn on September 21, 1900.